AS 2201: An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements

 .03 The auditor's objective in an audit of internal control over financial reporting is to express an opinion on the effectiveness of the company's internal control over financial reporting.
 Because a company's internal control cannot be considered effective if one or more material weaknesses exist, to form a basis for expressing an opinion, the auditor must plan and perform the audit to obtain appropriate evidence that is sufficient to obtain reasonable assurance 5 about whether material weaknesses exist as of the date specified in management's assessment.
 A material weakness in internal control over financial reporting may exist even when financial statements are not materially misstated.

-.04 The standards, AS 1005, Independence, AS 1010, Training and Proficiency of the Independent Auditor, and AS 1015, Due Professional Care in the Performance of Work, are applicable to an audit of internal control over financial reporting.
-Those standards require technical training and proficiency as an auditor, independence, and the exercise of due professional care, including professional skepticism.
+.04 AS 1000 is applicable to an audit of internal control over financial reporting.
+That standard requires that the auditor be independent, comply with independence and ethics requirements, be competent, and exercise due professional care, including professional skepticism.
 This standard establishes the fieldwork and reporting standards applicable to an audit of internal control over financial reporting.

 .05 The auditor should use the same suitable, recognized control framework to perform his or her audit of internal control over financial reporting as management uses for its annual evaluation of the effectiveness of the company's internal control over financial reporting.7